MeshGraphNet-Transformer: Scalable Mesh-based Learned Simulation for Solid Mechanics: Experiments

 \section{Experiments}

+We evaluate the model's performance by means of the root mean squared error on 1-step predictions (RMSE-1) and the full-trajectory (RMSE-all).
+In addition, we report physical consistency metrics and qualitative visualizations to further analyze the simulated dynamics.

-{RMSE-all is computed as the root-mean-square error between predictions and FEM solutions, taken as ground truth, per variable.
+RMSE is computed as the root-mean-square error between predictions and FEM solutions, taken as ground truth, per variable.
 For each error, we calculate the mean squared error across all feature variables, nodes, time steps, and trajectories, then take the square root (Described in \cite{Pfaff2020MeshGraphNets}, Appendix A.5.2 ).
 RMSE-1 is computed without autoregressive rollout: predictions always start from the ground-truth state to prevent error accumulation.
-Relative RMSE (R-RMSE) follows the same computation, with each error normalized by the infinity norm of the corresponding trajectory (i.e., its maximum magnitude).}
+Relative RMSE (R-RMSE) follows the same computation, with each error normalized by the infinity norm of the corresponding trajectory (i.e., its maximum magnitude).
+From now on RMSE and RMSE-all are equivalente.